danielehc/katacoda-scenarios/vault-consul-tls/finish.md

 ## Review

-In this hands-on lab, you deployed a secure Consul datacenter using Docker.
+In this hands-on lab, you deployed a secure Consul datacenter using Vault to generate and manage certificates.

-The lab guided you through the steps necessary to deploy Consul with ACLs enabled for agent RPC communications.
+The lab will guided you through the steps necessary to deploy Consul with TLS encryption enabled to secure access to the UI, API, CLI, services, and agents.

 Specifically, you:

-- Configured a default-deny policy
-- Enabled token persistence through configuration
-- Started a server with user-defined configuration
+- Started a Vault dev instance
-- Bootstrapped the ACL System
-- Configured your environment to use the bootstrap token
-- Created a server policy
-- Associated the server policy with a token
-- Registered the server token with the server agent
-- Created a client policy
-- Associated the client policy with a token
-- Registered the client token with the client agent via configuration
-- Joined a client agent to an existing datacenter with ACLs enabled and configured.
-- Created a read-only policy for non-priveleged access
+- Created a policy in Vault to allow certificate generation
+- Enabled PKI engine in Vault
+- Initialized the CA and generate an intermediate certificate
+- Generated certificates for your Consul servers
+- Used consul-template to retrieve certificates at runtime
-- Associated the non-priveleged policy with a token
+- Performed a certificate rotation
-- Verified limited access with non-priveleged token

 ## Next Steps